ivorscott/saas-infra/README.md

 > __USE AT YOUR OWN RISK.__
 >
->  The `local` stage is the cheapest, it only provisions AWS Cognito.
+>  The `local` stage is the cheapest, it only provisions AWS Cognito and DynamoDB tables.
 > - Configure a billing alarm on your AWS account to protect yourself against large unexpected bills.
 > - Always destroy unused environments with `terraform destroy` to reduce costs.
 >